eccentricnethra/MATLAB-Opticfibre-sim/README.md

 .
 .
 .
-Change the Variables as you want my script name is OpticalFiberSimulation.m
+Change the Variables as you want